Macbeth

 is part of the refrain to their demonic incantation, an inspiring little number in tetrameter….
 The collective memory has clouded somewhat; often this refrain comes to mind in the jumbled form “Bubble, bubble, toil and trouble,” which makes even less sense than the original.
 The witches are actually trying, with their spells, to pile up toil and trouble until they “double” — yielding twice the toil and double the trouble for Macbeth, presumably.
 (Macrone 32-33)

-Evil soup contains a number of interesting ingredients, including specific organs of newt, bat, dog, lizard, goat, blaspheming Jew, etc. It’s an exotic concoction, and one hopes that the witches find uses for the rest of the Turk once the nose is stirred in this potage (IV.i.29); surely the rest of the birth-strangled babe “Ditch-deliver’d by a drab” (IV.i.31) is not thrown away after the finger is severed (IV.i.30).
-What is especially cooling about baboon’s blood (IV.i.37) I don’t know.
+Evil soup contains a number of interesting ingredients, including specific organs of newt, bat, dog, lizard, goat, blaspheming Jew, etc. It’s an exotic concoction, and one hopes that the witches find uses for the rest of the Turk once the nose is stirred in this pottage (IV.i.29); surely the rest of the birth-strangled babe “Ditch-deliver’d by a drab” (IV.i.31) is not thrown away after just the finger is severed (IV.i.30).
+I hope they have some form of refrigerated storage.
+And what is especially cooling about baboon’s blood (IV.i.37) I don’t know.

-“Something wicked this way comes” (IV.i.45): it’s Macbeth and the “secret, black, and midnight hags” (IV.i.48) are delighted.
+“Something wicked this way comes” (IV.i.45): it’s Macbeth and the “secret, black, and midnight hags” (IV.i.48), as he calls them, are delighted.
 He’s determined to find out the worst, and the witches are very compliant today.
 The first apparition, an armed head, warns, “beware Macduff” (IV.i.71).
 Since there’s nothing particularly “armed-head-like” in what’s related, the stage directions clearly indicate that we should be seeing one in the production.
 So are all the other hallucinations to be experienced by us too?

-Macbeth asks specifically about Banquo’s descendants, and although the witches imply that finding out is pointless torment, he pursues the question and sees a sequence of monarchs prompting him to ask (as do I every Saturday afternoon at Winco), “What, will the line stretch out to th’ crack of doom?”
+Macbeth asks specifically about Banquo’s descendants, and although the witches imply that finding out is pointless torment, he pursues the question and sees a sequence of monarchs prompting him to ask (as do I every Saturday afternoon at Costco), “What, will the line stretch out to th’ crack of doom?”
 (IV.i.117).
+“The apparition … is matched by a macabre ‘Vision of the future Kings of France’ which Catherine [de’ Medici] had experienced,” looking in a glass (Ogburn and Ogburn 790-791).
 Anyway, some damn brats will inherit what Macbeth worked so hard for.

 A somewhat traditional interpretation based on a forced Jacobean case for the purpose and dating of the play suggests that the prophecy here would have indicated to Shakespeare’s audience that James I and the line of Stuarts will indeed rule, uniting Scotland and England (esp.
 IV.i.120-121).
 Such critics imagine in original suck-up productions of the play a possible mirror held up to audience-member King James’ face.
-There is no evidence, however, that this play was ever performed in front of James.
+There is no evidence, however, that this play was ever performed in front of James, and someone would have to have been an idiot to have done so.

 SCENE ii